DevCANS/Guided-Project-To-Do-List/1. Building a To-Do List Without Framework/README.md

 ## Making the Structure

-1. Open your favourite text editor and create a file named `index.html` in your desired folder.
+1. Open your favourite text editor and create a file named `index.html` in the `submission` folder.

 2. If you are using VSCode or any editor with `emmet` plugin installed you can type `!` and hit `Enter` to generate a HTML5 boilerplate to develop your page.
    [Learn More About The Generated Boilerplate](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics#anatomy_of_an_html_document)